Nov 8, 2002

 Home movies are often all the same—kids on the beach, people getting married, birthday parties—so why do we make and watch so many of them?
 Maybe it's because the story they show and the story they tell are different.
 In this show, we bring you five stories that all start with a fairly typical home movie but go on to tell a unique story.

 - Jonathan Goldstein made every girl he ever dated watch the home movie of his family's Rosh Hashanah dinner he made when he was 17.
 He hoped that seeing his family life on film might make the women more sympathetic to his shortcomings.
 In this story, for the first time, Jonathan shares the Rosh Hashanah video with a national audience.
-Jonathan's most recent book is Ladies and Gentlemen, The Bible!
-(13 minutes)
+Jonathan's most recent book is I'll Seize the Day Tomorrow (13 minutes)